MeganMFisher/fullstack-react-auth0/README.md

 ## Setup Auth0:

 12. We need to use passport's new Auth0Strategy and set up our domain, clientID, clientSecret, and callbackURL.
+Login to your auth0.com account to find all the necessary information we need to get started.

     ```
     passport.use(new Auth0Strategy({